Using the Cycles Dashboard

 | Test webhook | Webhook detail | POST /v1/admin/webhooks/{id}/test |

-| Replay webhook delivery | Webhook detail | POST /v1/admin/webhook-deliveries/{id}/replay |
+| Replay webhook events | Webhook detail | POST /v1/admin/webhooks/{id}/replay |

 | Force-release reservation | Reservations / Reservation detail | POST /v1/reservations/{id}/release with X-Admin-API-Key |